Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

 ## Step 4: Configure the Scalr Agent Helm Chart

-You can configure the agent to use the shared cache in two ways.
-The commands below use the `scalr-agent` namespace — replace it with your target namespace.
+You can configure the agent to use the shared cache in any of the ways below.
+The examples show only the cache-related values — combine them with the rest of your agent configuration (such as the agent token and URL), and replace the `scalr-agent` namespace with your target namespace.

 If you haven't already, add the Scalr Agent Helm repository: